nudataviz/project-fall25-darbyatNE/README.md

 ## Project Overview

 ### Purpose
-This project's primary objective is to develop a visual analytical interface for energy market participants operating within the PJM Interconnection.
-The tool's core function is to identify **historical analogs** ("like days") by analyzing a set of predictive features related to market prices.

-Key features analyzed include:
-*   Calendar dates & seasonality
-*   Days of the week
-*   Hours of the day
-*   Real-time transmission constraints (which cause price congestion across zones)

-A critical constraint of this analysis is that all features must be known *prior* to market clearing.
-The resulting insights enable users to:
-1. Better forecast zonal Locational Marginal Prices (LMPs).
-2. Anticipate price separation (congestion) between zones.
-3. Improve risk management and optimize bidding strategies.
+**This application serves as a financial risk analysis tool for the PJM wholesale electricity market.**

+Large companies often need to balance their purchases and buy extra power, but the final "delivered" price is volatile due to the distance between generation and load.
+Bottlenecks in the power grid—known as **"congestion"**— can be a very large, unpredictable cost, reaching up to **$100,000 an hour** in recent events for a moderately sized 200MW purchase.

+Our app uses historical price data to help users forecast that risk.
+The workflow allows users to:
+1.  **Select a future time period** where they anticipate needing to make a purchase.
+2.  **Look up similar system conditions** ("like days") in the past using predictive features.
+3.  **Compare known generation offers** against historical performance to determine which options are the most stable and cost-effective.

 ### The Problem We Address: Congestion & Basis Risk
 In ISO markets like PJM, simply securing generation to match your load does not eliminate financial risk.
 Market participants remain exposed to **price congestion**—the volatile price difference between where energy is generated (Supply) and where it is consumed (Demand).

 This "basis risk" cannot be preset.
 While third-party financial products exist to hedge this risk, purchasing them blindly leaves significant value on the table.

-To determine the true value of congestion risk, participants must understand the specific **situational context**—analyzing historical "like days" to see how the grid behaves under similar supply and demand pressures.
+To determine the true value of congestion risk, participants must understand the specific **situational context**—analyzing historical "like days" based on:

+*   Calendar dates & seasonality
+*   Days of the week & Hours of the day
+*   Real-time transmission constraints

 ### Target Audience
-This tool is designed for **Procurement Specialists, Energy Traders, Risk Managers, Market Analysts, and Curious Students** who wish to visualize complex inter-zonal relationships and historical patterns.
+This tool is designed for **Procurement Specialists, Energy Traders, Risk Managers, and Market Analysts** who wish to visualize complex inter-zonal relationships.

-We specifically target professionals **willing to "do the homework"**—users looking to move beyond passive reporting to actively leverage deep historical data and interactive visualizations for high-stakes decision-making in the Real-Time and Day-Ahead markets.
+We specifically target professionals **willing to "do the homework"**—  This tool is for users who aren't satisfied with just asking a broker for their take; it is for those who would rather dig into the data themselves, turning historical patterns into actionable strategies for the Real-Time and Day-Ahead markets.

 ---